Compact Concepts

 Practice with multiple choice, short answer, and essays with these study aids.

-Questions and Answers by Paul E. McGreal; Linda S. Eads; Charles W. Rhodes
+Paul E. McGreal; Linda S. Eads; Charles W. Rhodes

 This study guide includes 192 multiple-choice and short-answer questions arranged topically for ease of use during the semester, plus an additional set of 24 questions comprising a comprehensive "practice exam."
 For each multiple-choice question, the authors provide a detailed answer that indicates which of four options is the best answer and explains thoroughly why that option is better than the other three options.
 Each short-answer question is designed to be answered in fifteen minutes or less, and includes a thoughtful, comprehensive, yet brief model answer.